angular/angular/docs/overview.md

 ### Update property value

-Like Chrome DevTools, the property view allows you to edit the value of an input, output, or state property.
+Like Chrome DevTools, the property view allows you to edit the value of an input, output, or another property.
 Right-click on the property value.
 If edit functionality is available for this value type, you'll see a text input.
 Type the new value and press enter.

 ![update property](assets/update-property.gif)

-### Access selected component in console
+### Access selected component or directive in console

-As a shortcut in the console, Angular DevTools provides you access to the currently selected component.
-Just type `$ng0` to get a reference to the instance of the selected component.
-DevTools keeps references to the last 5 selections in the variables `$ng0`, `$ng1`, `$ng2`, `$ng3`, and `$ng4`.
+As a shortcut in the console, Angular DevTools provides you access to the instances of the recently selected components or directives.
+Type `$ng0` to get a reference to the instance of the currently selected component or directive, `$ng1` for the previously selected instance, etc.

 ![access console](assets/access-console.gif)

-### Selecting DOM Node
+### Selecting a directive or component

-Like Chrome Devtools you can use selection to hover over the rendered components on the page and select the component within the component tree.
+Similarly to Chrome DevTools you can inspect the page to select a particular component or directive.
+Click on the directive explorer and hover a DOM element on the page.
+Angular DevTools will recognize the associated directives and/or components and allow you to select the corresponding entry in the component explorer.

 ![selecting dom node](assets/selecting-dom-node.gif)

-## Profiler
+## Profiling your application

-The profiler tab allows you to preview the execution time of Angular's change detection and your component's lifecycle hooks.
+The profiler tab allows you to preview the execution of Angular's change detection.

-Currently, Angular DevTools does not allow profiling of component and the directive's outputs.

 ![profiler](assets/profiler.png)

 The profiler allows you to start profiling or import an existing profile.
-You can start profiling your application by clicking on the circle at the top left.
+You can start profiling your application by clicking on the circle at the top-left.

 During profiling, Angular DevTools will capture execution events, such as change detection and lifecycle hook execution.
 To finish recording, click on the same button.

 You can also import an existing recording.
 Read more about this feature at the [Import recording](#import-recording) section.

-### Default profiler view
+### Understanding your application's execution

 On the screenshot below, you can find the default view of the profiler once you complete recording.